SUPAIDEAS/passifypdf/README.md

 <img width="1534" alt="Pasted Graphic 100" src="https://github.com/user-attachments/assets/ee2ead62-6480-4312-af8b-762ec240cc10">

-## Disclaimer
+## Note:
 In general you can use passifypdf to protect your PDF files against an opportunistic attacker.
-But do not rely on `passifypdf` or generated password-protected PDF file(s) for mission-critical information.
+But you should not rely on this for mission-critical data.